awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 **Role name**
 Type a name for the role that will be created from the policy template, which you choose next, under **Policy templates**\.
 **Policy templates**
-In the drop\-down list, choose **Basic Edge Lambda permissions**\.
-This template adds execution role permissions that allow CloudFront to run your Lambda function for you in CloudFront locations around the world\.
+ The policy template **Basic Edge Lambda permissions** is automatically added for you, because you chose a CloudFront blueprint as the basis for your function\.
+This policy template adds execution role permissions that allow CloudFront to run your Lambda function for you in CloudFront locations around the world\.
 For more information, see [Setting IAM Permissions and Roles for Lambda@Edge](lambda-edge-permissions.md)\.
-![\[Choose a policy template for Lambda function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-create-function-policy-list.png)

-1. In the **CloudFront trigger** section, choose **Remove**\.
-After you create and test your function, you will associate the function with your distribution and add a trigger so that the function will run\.

-   For example, to add security headers, we will set the function to run when there's a CloudFront origin response\.
-For more information about triggers, see [CloudFront Events That Can Trigger a Lambda Function](lambda-cloudfront-trigger-events.md)\.
-![\[Remove the CloudFront trigger box when creating your Lambda function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-cloudfront-trigger-remove-box.png)

 1. Choose **Create function**\.
 Lambda creates the function, and on the next page, you see a Congratulations\! success message box\.
-In the next step, you'll update the function code, and then add a CloudFront trigger\.
 ![\[Code editing and configuration page for a function in the Lambda console.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-after-choose-create-function.png)

-   On the **Configuration** tab, there are three main areas: A diagram showing your function by name \(for example, in our example, UpdateSecurityHeaders\), any triggers you've added \(there are none at this point\), and logging information\.
-There's also a list of trigger types you can choose from, and, at the bottom, the **Function code** section for adding or updating code\.
+   On the **Configuration** tab, there are three main areas: A diagram with boxes for your function by name \(in our example, UpdateSecurityHeaders\), any triggers for the function, and logging information\.
+There's also section on the bottom that changes to allow different options, depending on which box you choose in the main area—for example, the function name, a trigger, or Amazon CloudWatch Logs\.

+   In addition, on the left, there's list of trigger types that you can choose from\.
+Because you chose a CloudFront blueprint when you created your function, a CloudFront trigger was automatically added for the function\.

+   Now you can update the function code to modify security headers, and then, in the next step, configure and deploy the CloudFront trigger to run the code\.
-![\[Page where you can add code or triggers for a function in the Lambda console.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-update-page-full.png)
+![\[Lambda console page where you can add code or triggers for a function.\]](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/images/lambda-function-update-page-full-with-cf.png)

-1. In the **Function code** section, replace the template code with a function that modifies security headers that are returned from your origin\.
+1. Choose the box with your function name, and then in the **Function code** section, replace the template code with a function that modifies security headers that are returned from your origin\.
 For example, you could use code similar to the following:

    ```
    'use strict';